alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/visual-studio-macro-to-the-rescue.md

  ***Figure 3***: *You can handle standard events from the IDE, such as when a solution is opened.*

-If you look at the code, Iâ€™ve simply put a regex that permits me to parse the typical branch path structure I have on my projects, where I have Branch\someothertext\nameoftheproject\branchnumber\solutionfile.sln.
+If you look at the code, I've simply put a regex that permits me to parse the typical branch path structure I have on my projects, where I have Branch\someothertext\nameoftheproject\branchnumber\solutionfile.sln.
 When I open the trunk version I got only the solution name on the title bar.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/04/image_thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/04/image1.png)

  **Figure 4** : *the solution is opened from the trunk (main) because only the name of the solution is shown in title bar*

-Iâ€™ve opened the same solution from a release of a specific UI and I got
+I've opened the same solution from a release of a specific UI and I got

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/04/image_thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/04/image2.png)

- ***Figure 5***: *The same solution is opened from a branch folder, now title bar shows me that Iâ€™m working on branch*
+ ***Figure 5***: *The same solution is opened from a branch folder, now title bar shows me that I'm working on branch*

 I immediately visualize that this solution is a branch, the version number is R3\_0 (Release three point zero), the project released is ZZZZManager that resides on the XXXXXWeb-Vs2010 solution ;) now it is really difficult for me and other people to write code on a wrong branch, because all the informations I need are on the title bar.